-DTG and Screen Printing.
+DTG vs Screen Printing.
 What’s the difference?

-DTG (Direct to Garment) Printing
+DTG (Direct to Garment) printing.

 DTG works in the same way as an inkjet printer, just like the ones in your office and home.
 The ink is simply applied to pre-treated fabric instead of paper.
 Injection printers were invented in the Fifties and were commonplace by the Eighties.
 It was a natural step for people to look at other applications for the technology.
 The first commercially available DTG printer appeared in the Nineties, invented by Matthew Rhome.
 Quite aptly named ‘Revolution’, it offered new possibilities – the birth of digital direct, straight to garment printing.

-Screen Printing
+Screen printing.

 Screen printing has been with us for thousands of years and remains the most popular way of customising clothes.
 The essential elements of the process have endured, although there have been huge technical advances in the machinery used by screen printers.
 Nowadays, our state of the art machines can produce hundreds of printed t-shirts in a single hour.
 The screen printing process itself involves transferring a stencilled design onto the garment using a mesh screen, ink and squeegee.
 Each colour of the design requires a different screen.

-DTG and Screen Printing Differences
+Comparing DTG and Screen Printing.

 It’s true to say that DTG and screen printing t-shirts are both methods of getting your design printed onto a shirt.
 However, which one is the most suitable and which you choose will depend on a number of factors.